Building an Economy

 that Works for Everyone

-On day one of her administration, Cara will begin engaging the community in the development of the Mississippi Riverfront.
-St. Louis lags behind other cities with lesser waterways in attracting residents and visitors to the endless potential of what a river can provide for the heart of a city.
+- Engaging the community in the development of the Mississippi Riverfront to attract residents and visitors to the endless potential of what a river can provide for the heart of a city.

 City Hall under Cara’s leadership will be a place where honesty, collaboration, and bold ideas are the guiding values and behaviors.
 St. Louis is a grand old city that has become broken in fundamental ways.
 Cara relishes the job of leading the community in its restoration.